snehilvj/dmc-docs/docs/inputs-overview/inputs-overview.md

 ### Introduction to Mantine Inputs

 Mantine Input components use a common base Input component giving all the inputs shared styles and features.
-This helps give your app a consistent design in your app.
+This helps give your app a consistent design.

 .. exec::docs.inputs-overview.inputs_demo
     :code: false